henryzhangzhy/henryzhangzhy.github.io/_posts/2019-08-21-experimental approach to understand the kalman filter.md

    - Kalman Filter that is competible with different time.
    - prediction and association, how to coorperate?
    - It becomes very hard to have testings.
+   - How to handle similar proposals, do we fuse proposal first or merge trackers?

 ---